jlparkI/xGPR/docs/basic_tutorial.rst

 some other hyperparameter tuning package, do Bayesian optimization or grid search or any other procedure you like.

-You can tune hyperparameters this way for regression as well, but for regression, there's a much nicer way to evaluate hyperparameters, which uses negative log marginal likelihood (what xGPR calls NMLL).
+You can tune hyperparameters this way, but for regression, there's a much nicer way to evaluate hyperparameters, which uses negative log marginal likelihood (what xGPR calls NMLL).
 In Bayesian inference, the marginal likelihood is the probability of the training data averaged over *all possible parameter values*.
 A lower NMLL means